 Many home buyers are wondering if private mortgage insurance or PMI is still tax deductible in 2018.
 With all of the media publishing articles about the year-end GOP tax reform bill, it is imperative that you get the facts on tax deductions for PMI before committing to a home loan in the new year.
-The good news is that mortgage insurance, also known as, PMI can still be deducted for tax purposes in 2018, but keep reading to understand all the details.
+The good news is that mortgage insurance, also known as, PMI can still be deducted for tax purposes in 2018, but keep reading to understand all the details and new laws on PMI and tax deductions for homeowners this year.

 When you think about the many costs that are associated with buying a home, such as the down payment, closing costs, appraisal fees, legal fees, moving costs and so on, it is not something that you take lightly.
 And if you got a home loan that was 80% or more of the purchase price, you also probably had to buy private mortgage insurance or PMI, as well.